Wolfhound905/Boni-Py/README.md

 # Boni-Pi
-Boni bot but may be better.
+Boni bot but may be better